karyasert/DSA-210project-karyasert/README.md

 - **Money Spent (TL):** The total amount spent online each day.

-- **Purchase Type:** Whether the expense was on shopping, food delivery, entertainment, or subscriptions.
+- **Purchase Type:** Whether the expense was on shopping, market delivery, food, or beverages.

 - **Time of Purchase:** When the spending occurred will be divided in 4 sections (morning, afternoon, evening, or late night).